anandksrao/long_vs_short/exercise.md

 velveth chimp1 21 shortReadsCov30.fasta
 velvetg chimp1
 ```
+Velveth takes a number of sequence files as input, generates a hashtable and spits out two files sequences and roadmaps, which are required by velvetg.

+In the velveth command '21' is the kmer length used for the hash table.
+If you would like to know more read section 5.2 in the [manual](http://www.ebi.ac.uk/~zerbino/velvet/Manual.pdf).
+If you are interested try playing around with this value and see how it affects the assembly.

+For more information on how velvet works, see [here](http://microbialinformaticsj.biomedcentral.com/articles/10.1186/2042-5783-3-2).

 Perform *de-novo* assembly with long reads using Canu.

 ```
 canu -p longReadsCov30 -d longReadsCov30 genomesize=184664 -s specfile.dat -nanopore-raw longReadsCov30.fasta
 ```
+Canu is based on the Celera assembler.
+For terminology see [here](http://wgs-assembler.sourceforge.net/wiki/index.php/Celera_Assembler_Terminology).

 ### Assessment of assemblies
 Assess both of your assemblies with QUAST: